Patagonia SnowDrifter Jacket

 4.6

 Patagonia offers a jacket for just about every type of skier and terrain, from insulated, resort-ready designs to lightweight hardshells built for the backcountry.
-The SnowDrifter slots in as their affordable touring option with in-house waterproofing, a stretchy face fabric, and excellent breathability for uphill use.
-We took the women’s SnowDrifter into the Pacific Northwest backcountry and were impressed by the jacket’s overall performance.
-It doesn’t provide the same impenetrable feel as premium Gore-Tex models, but it’s a versatile and nicely appointed shell at a reasonable price.
+The SnowDrifter slots in as their most affordable touring option with in-house waterproofing, a stretchy face fabric, and excellent breathability for uphill use.
+We tested the women's SnowDrifter over a season of backcountry and resort skiing in the Pacific Northwest and came away impressed with how well it held up to the range of conditions we faced.
+It doesn’t provide the same impenetrable feel as premium Gore-Tex models, but it’s a versatile and nicely appointed shell at a pretty palatable price.
 Below are our experiences with the SnowDrifter.
-To see how it stacks up to the competition, see our articles on the best ski jacketswomen's ski jackets, and women's snowboard jackets.
+To see how it stacks up to the competition, see our articles on the best ski jackets and best women's ski jackets.

 Table of Contents